Improving user satisfaction and operational efficiency through digitalisation of hospitalisation claims

 Real time status updates

-Users are given clear visibility into their claim progress through push notifications on any status updates, eliminating uncertainty and providing reassurance.
+Clear visibility on claim progress with push notifications on status updates, eliminating uncertainty and providing reassurance.

 Easy reconciliation upon payout

-To help users promptly reconcile payouts, a letter containing a detailed breakdown is available for immediate download upon claim approval.
+A letter containing a detailed breakdown is available for immediate download upon claim approval, allowing for prompt reconciliation

 Manual submission process and lack of status updates create a fragmented experience